 The mirrorless vs DSLR conversation has been going on in my head for quite some time.
 The challenge is in the economics, not the technological capabilities.
+I like the idea of using a lighter, smaller camera and you should consider how much a DSLR weighs when you're choosing between the two formats.
 The improvements in mirrorless camera design and performance in just the last few years has swung the pendulum toward mirrorless.

 The facts are that I am Canon shooter and have pro Canon lenses.
 I am reluctant to jump ship to a whole new camera system like the Sony and shell out a lot of dough for a whole new set of lenses.
 The logical choice then would be with a Canon mirrorless camera.
 Canon and Nikon have really been behind the times when it comes to mirrorless.

 I read all the disappointing reviews on the early Canon mirrorless cameras, but became a little more optimistic with the significant improvements with the introduction of the M5 and M6.
 The M1 and M2 were simply dreadful.
 I'm ecstatic now that I've heard the rumors of a full-frame Canon mirrorless to be officially announced in 2018.
 I've purchased 5 Canon DSLRs over the last 18 years and am looking forward to diving into the mirrorless world.

 I found a video for you that will be good for you to watch.
 It's heavily biased toward Sony mirrorless, but still worthwhile watching, particularly if you are mirrorless vs dslr beginner.